 Most MLM products are backed by scientific claims hence giving it an outstanding feature.
 However, the best way to sell them is to use them yourself because that will help to create more personal testimonial when talking to a prospective customer.
 If the MLM has plenty of product choices, you may need to buy 2 to 3 items every month to try them out.

 Well, if only things were that simple.
 In reality, you should ask yourself some of these questions before promoting an MLM product;

 - How much can I spend on health supplements and beauty products every month?
 Do I even need them in the first place?
-Can my prospective customer afford to pay for these products?
+Can my prospective customers afford to pay for these products?